 The Iowa State Capitol is the seat of the government for Iowa.
 It houses all of the state’s major state offices and holds a collection of historic documents and other artifacts from past legislative sessions.

-The Capitol is one of Iowa’s most iconic landmark and destinations that offers the best panoramic view of the city from its hilltop location at East 9th Street and Grand Avenue.
+The Capitol is one of Iowa’s most iconic landmarks and destinations that offers the best panoramic view of the city from its hilltop location at East 9th Street and Grand Avenue.

 I would suggest visiting the Iowa State Capitol Building for a couple of reasons;